 To create this stroke start where the single pink dot is placed, apply firm down-pressure maintaining a 45-degree angle in relation to the paper on the downstroke and right before you turn, start transitioning into a thin and light line.
 For the upstroke glide the pen as soft and with very light pressure.

-This stroke, as the name hints, is the combination of and overturn followed by an under-turn stroke.
+This stroke, as the name hints, is the combination of an overturn stroke, followed by an under-turn stroke.
 It can be found in the lowercase h, m, n, v, x, and y.

 To create this stroke start where the single blue dot is placed, glide with very light pressure in an upwards motion once on the top, start transitioning to a full downward pressure stroke, as you reach the bottom start transitioning gradually release the pressure and continue up with very light pressure until you reach the waistline.